 Opening times of the Peggy Guggenheim Museum

 Here are the opening times for the Peggy Guggenheim Collection in Venice.

-The museum is therefore closed on Tuesdays and once a year on 25 December.
+The museum can be closed on Tuesdays and once a year on 25 December.

 This important exhibition has become one of the most important sights in Venice.
 The museum has a manageable size and therefore only limited visitor capacity.
 There are often very long waiting times, which you should consider when arriving before the last admission date.
 Therefore, I always recommend buying tickets in advance on the internet with priority access authorization.